Common resin crafting terms

 Accelerator: An additive to speed up the chemical reaction between the catalyst and resin.

 Air Bubble Void: Air entrapment that has occurred either on the surface or within the casting.

 Air Vent: A small hole designed as part of a master mold, to prevent entrapment of air bubbles when casting.

-Bezel: A jewelry finding that has a rim which can hold the resin.
+Bezel: A jewelry finding that has a rim that can hold the resin.
 May also be referred to as cups.

-Casting (process): Replication process by which a liquid material is usually poured into a mold, which contains a hollow cavity of a desired shape, and then allowed to solidify.
+Casting (process): Replication process by which a liquid material is usually poured into a mold, which contains a hollow cavity of the desired shape, and then allowed to solidify.

 Casting (object): A cured resin piece.

 Catalyst: Causes the resin to solidify.
 Sold in a separate container from the resin, but usually sold in a kit with the resin.
 Made to specifically match the resin with which it is intended for use.

 Cavity: Depression in a mold; space inside wherein a casting medium is poured.

 Cure (process): The reaction that occurs between resin and hardener to allow it to fully set or harden.